SCor87/SCor87/README.md

 # About Me 👋

-- 🔭 I’m currently working on ... *Job searching as part of a career switch to IT. *
+- 🔭 I’m currently working on ... *Job searching as part of a career switch to IT.*
 - 🌱 I’m currently learning ... *Vue.js.
 Git.
 GitHub.
 C#.
 Python.*
-- 📫 How to reach me: ... email: s.cormican7@icloud.com
+- 📫 How to reach me: ... *📧: s.cormican7@icloud.com*
 - ⚡ Fun fact: ... *Skater* 🛹 *and musician* 🎸